apache/predictionio/docs/manual/predictionio.md

 through its Event API with HTTP requests or with the EventClient of PredictionIO's SDKs.

-Alterantively, you can import data from your own datastore instead of using Event Server.
+Alternatively, you can import data from your own datastore instead of using Event Server.

 ## Engine and Engine Instance